Switzerland says regrets envoy's display of Netanyahu cartoon

 Switzerland lifted some sanctions on Iran this month, though most remain.

-Haas urged those gathered in Zurich, including representatives from power products maker ABB, Swiss bank UBS and farm-equipment maker Bucher Industries , not to delay efforts open up to Iran.
+Haas urged those gathered in Zurich, including representatives from power products maker ABB ABBN.VX, Swiss bank UBS UBSG.VX and farm-equipment maker Bucher Industries (BUCN.S), not to delay efforts open up to Iran.

 Switzerland and Israel have at times had fraught relations.